BluBallZ/Windows-Custom-Context-Menu/README.md

 Follow these simple steps to customize your Windows context menus:

-    Download: Get the context_menu_template.reg file from this repository.
+    Download: Get the WindowsCustomContextMenu.reg file from this repository.
     Open in Text Editor: Right-click on WindowsCustomContextMenu.reg and select "Edit" or open it with Notepad, VS Code, or any other plain text editor.
     Uncomment and Customize:
         The file is heavily commented with ;; at the start of each line to keep sections disabled by default.